S5 Ep80: Disability, Disclosure, and Authenticity in Higher Education

 Emily Ladau 7:06

-In this much as I want people to recognize, disability is a part of a person and a natural part of the human experience, and I also don't want to be reduced simply to my disability.
-And I think that that is what happens very often where someone with a disability who is applying for a role in any field, but especially in higher education can end up being tokenized.
-There's this assumption that there's a very specific lane that a person needs to stay in, based on their identity, and we ignore the fact that an identity can be an asset beyond simply the knowledge of that identity and that experience.
-It's about how we have learned to adapt, how we have learned to problem solve, how we have learned to navigate.
+Inasmuch as I want people to recognize disability as a part of a person and a natural part of the human experience, I also don't want to be reduced simply to my disability.
+And I think that that is what happens very often -- where someone with a disability who is applying for a role in any field, but especially in higher education, can end up being tokenized.
+There's this assumption that there's a very specific lane that a person needs to stay in based on their identity, and we ignore the fact that an identity can be an asset beyond simply the knowledge of that identity and that experience.
+It's about how we have learned to adapt, how we have learned to problem-solve, how we have learned to navigate.
 And so whenever I am presenting myself to someone for a job opportunity, I'm looking at my disability as a strength that I can use to sell myself.
-And from there, I see that as a jumping off point point. for here's everything else that I have accomplished.
+And from there, I see that as a jumping-off point for here's everything else that I have accomplished.
 Granted, I think I'm a bit of an interesting case because a lot of what I have accomplished in my life that I feel so fortunate to have done is directly connected to my disability.
 But I want people to understand that disability is not all that I am.
 There are other things that I am very, very passionate about.
 And I try to name and share those passions with people.
-For example, I am very, very passionate about editorial work and helping other people share their own stories.
-I am very, passionate about work and how we shape messaging because how we think shapes how we talk and how we talk shapes how we think.
+For example, I am very passionate about editorial work and helping other people share their own stories.
+I am very passionate about messaging and how we shape it because how we think shapes how we talk and how we talk shapes how we think.
 So these are things that are not unique to me as a disabled person, but it's the fact that I am disabled that adds to those skills.
-So I ask for people to see that, yes, disability has played a part in shaping my skills.
+So I ask for people to see that yes, disability has played a part in shaping my skills.
 But I am so much more than that.
-There is so more that I enjoy, that I am passionate about, that I believe that I have come to be good at.
+There is so much more that I enjoy, that I am passionate about, that I believe that I have come to be good at.
 And so when you're presenting yourself for a role, you don't need to downplay your disability, but you can push beyond that and you can say, yes, this is one part of what's made me who I am.
-But look at all of these other incredible skills that I've developed in part because of it and in part because of who I am the rest of me.
+But look at all of these other incredible skills that I've developed in part because of it and in part because of who I am as the rest of me.

 Kelly 9:56

 Thank you, Emily, for that.
-And that makes all perfect sense when you're having a conversation say you're in an interview.
-But I'm going to flip to a question now that is more a little bit about a written I know you referenced earlier about not be putting in a specific lane.
+And that makes all perfect sense when you're having a conversation, say you're in an interview.
+But I'm going to flip to a question now that is a little more about writing.
+I know you referenced earlier about not being put in a specific lane.
 But this is from another listener regarding a disclosure question on an application.
 So what's your advice on how job seekers with disabilities navigate that optional disability disclosure question in applications, especially when they experience bias after requesting accommodations?

 Emily Ladau 10:26

 This is where it gets tricky.
 I understand why the inclination is to avoid answering the optional disclosure questions.
-My argument for answering it openly and honestly, is do you really want to work in a workplace where you are going to be limited on the basis of not being free to be your whole self?
+My argument for answering it openly and honestly is: Do you really want to work in a workplace where you are going to be limited on the basis of not being free to be your whole self?
 Or do you really want to work in a workplace where they are not going to accept you fully for who you are?
 And I recognize that this is easier said than done.
 The job market is tough.
 Higher education is especially competitive when it comes to looking for roles.
-And I don't want people to feel like they are somehow betraying themselves if they aren't open about their disabilities But at the same time when the world is already so limiting, why would you put that limitation further on to yourself?
+And I don't want people to feel like they are somehow betraying themselves if they aren't open about their disabilities.
+But at the same time, when the world is already so limiting, why would you put that limitation further onto yourself?
 And I recognize it's a privilege to be able to say that.
 Sometimes people do feel that the safest option for them is not to disclose.
 And if that's the case, I get it.
 But at the same time, if the opportunity is there and you feel safe to take that chance, take that chance.
-Because sometimes it will lead to a much richer and more robust process where you can get to know someone as you're applying for a job where you can really create a connection where you can feel like you are going to be welcomed and included and accommodated.
-And I recognize that all of the things I'm saying are talking about what would happen if it the ideal scenario in the perfect world.
+Because sometimes it will lead to a much richer and more robust process where you can get to know someone as you're applying for a job, where you can really create a connection, where you can feel like you are going to be welcomed and included and accommodated.
+And I recognize that all of the things I'm saying are talking about what would happen in the ideal scenario in the perfect world.
 So I very much acknowledge that it's a risk.
 And I don't think that the right answer is that you must disclose and answer that question 100% of the time.
 But I also hope that you will pause before you decide not to answer it.
-Because if you can't be authentically yourself to begin maybe that's not the place for you.
+Because if you can't be authentically yourself to begin with, maybe that's not the place for you.

 Andy 12:42

-A quick follow up to that.
+A quick follow-up to that.
 Is it a risk or is it a fact?
 And I'll explain a little bit.
-In the case of this, when you disclose something like a disability, insert whatever you think you don't necessarily want to disclose and interview.
-If that fact is going to apparent at some point in the process before or after being hired, that's going to be part of the relationship that you have with this organization, whatever profession, it can be a college, it can be a corporation, it could be whatever.
+In the case of this, when you disclose something like a disability, insert whatever you think you don't necessarily want to disclose in an interview.
+If that fact is going to be apparent at some point in the process before or after being hired, that's going to be part of the relationship that you have with this organization -- whatever profession.
+It can be a college, it can be a corporation, it could be whatever.
 Think twice about that and think long and hard.
 Are you going to have to pretend to be somebody who you're not?
 If you're not a suit person, you kind of got to wear a suit in some instances.
-If you're really a Hawaiian shirt and flip flops and shorts sort of person, you need to let that part of your personality show through even if you're wearing a suit, you need people to see who you are.
+If you're really a Hawaiian shirt and flip-flops and shorts sort of person, you need to let that part of your personality show through even if you're wearing a suit.
+You need people to see who you are.
 That's who they're hiring.
 They're not hiring the person you're pretending to be.
-They're hiring you and eventually after spending 40 hours a week with you, in my case with Kelly after 18 years, I know who Kelly is.
+They're hiring you, and eventually, after spending 40 hours a week with you -- in my case with Kelly after 18 years -- I know who Kelly is.
 Whether or not she wants to disclose to me who she actually is, you kind of learn after a while.
-So I kind of come back to the question, is it a risk or is it a fact?
+So I come back to the question: Is it a risk or is it a fact?

 Emily Ladau 14:05

 I love the framing of that.
-And I think it's a risk in so far as what I've always said is you can create a policy but you can't legislate in attitude.
+And I think it's a risk insofar as what I've always said is you can create a policy, but you can't legislate an attitude.
 And so when you are applying for a job, yes, there are legal protections in place, but we can't always account for the biases that come through in the application process.
 That being said, it is also, of course, a fact of your humanity.
-And I wish that that was the mental shift that we had and were instead of being afraid of taking that initial risk because we're worried about getting in the door.
-We instead recognize that it's part of our reality.
-And if we continue to have to hide it, it's going to have an impact on the relationships with our colleagues in the case of higher education, on the relationships with students that we teach.
+And I wish that that was the mental shift that we had -- where instead of being afraid of taking that initial risk because we're worried about getting in the door, we instead recognize that it's part of our reality.
+And if we continue to have to hide it, it's going to have an impact on the relationships with our colleagues, in the case of higher education on the relationships with students that we teach.
 It's going to impact our own mental health.
-So I in risk in so far as biases happen, stigma happens and discrimination happens, but you're absolutely right.
+So it's a risk insofar as biases happen, stigma happens and discrimination happens, but you're absolutely right.
 Disability is just a natural part of the human experience.
 And if we own that rather than try to push past it, I think that we're setting ourselves up for success in the long run, even if we meet some initial resistance while we're searching for a position.

 Kelly 15:33

-I want to build on the conversation here and to back to what you mentioned earlier, Emily, about wanting to work in an inclusive workplace, you have that sense of belonging, and you mentioned that, you are an, and I about this a lot. that it's a two way street in terms of their interviewing you, but you are interviewing them.
-So you're right. if if there are signals or if there's a gut feeling that this might not be the place, if you disclose it and there's some type of negative feedback, maybe it isn't the place for you.
+I want to build on the conversation here and go back to what you mentioned earlier, Emily, about wanting to work in an inclusive workplace, where you have that sense of belonging.
+And you mentioned -- and I think about this a lot -- that it's a two-way street in terms of they're interviewing you, but you are interviewing them.
+So you're right.
+If there are signals or if there's a gut feeling that this might not be the place, if you disclose it and there's some type of negative feedback, maybe it isn't the place for you.
 So I appreciate this conversation.
-I like your insight on that that questions.
+I like your insight on that question.

 Emily Ladau 16:07

-I appreciate you naming to that it's possible that it might not be the right fit for you as much as you are trying to bring your best self forward.
-If an employer doesn't see you as your best self as a disabled person, then they're not respecting the whole of what you have to offer.
-And beyond that, you're also setting yourself up for I don't want to say failure, but an uncomfortable situation when you might need accommodations either in the interview process or once you're in the working environment, but you've kept quiet about your identity and now you're almost springing it on the employer as a surprise.
+I appreciate you naming too that it's possible that it might not be the right fit for you.
+As much as you are trying to bring your best self forward, if an employer doesn't see you as your best self as a disabled person, then they're not respecting the whole of what you have to offer.
+And beyond that, you're also setting yourself up for -- I don't want to say failure, but an uncomfortable situation -- when you might need accommodations either in the interview process or once you're in the working environment, but you've kept quiet about your identity and now you're almost springing it on the employer as a surprise.
 And that is 100% within your rights to do that.
-There is required time at which you are supposed to disclose your disability.
+There is no required time at which you are supposed to disclose your disability.
 Accommodations don't have an expiration date.
-It's not a limited time offer.
+It's not a limited-time offer.
 But at the same time, why not set yourself up for success early on and right away if you have the opportunity to do so?
-Because if you don't have access to accommodations that you need in the interview process or very early on in the work process, it's going to become more difficult to acquire them when the urgency is already there instead of saying this is what I mean so that I know that I will not reach a point where I'm experiencing difficulty because I want to be set up to thrive in this environment.
+Because if you don't have access to accommodations that you need in the interview process or very early on in the work process, it's going to become more difficult to acquire them when the urgency is already there.
+Instead, you can say, this is what I need so that I know that I will not reach a point where I'm experiencing difficulty because I want to be set up to thrive in this environment.

 Andy 17:53

-Thank you Emily.
-The best podcast guest or the podcast guest who provides the segue to the next question and their answer to the previous one.
+Thank you, Emily.
+The best podcast guest is the podcast guest who provides the segue to the next question in their answer to the previous one.
 So for that courtesy, I'm extremely grateful for that answer.
-This is yet another question I believe from a listener.
-Should applicants disclose accommodation needs upfront in a cover letter to avoid being ghosted after an interview.
-And I kind of would put my own editorial spin on that, but not just or any later stage speech after the cover letter for that.
+This is yet another question I believe from a listener: Should applicants disclose accommodation needs upfront in a cover letter to avoid being ghosted after an interview?
+And I would kind of put my own editorial spin on that -- not just in a cover letter, but in any later stage after the cover letter too.

 Emily Ladau 18:28